 Leaf Peep by Steam Train – Dean Forest Railway

-Leaf Peep from the comfort of the carriage on an authentic steam train.
-It is a 15 minute journey along 4.5 miles of track in to the heart of the forest at Parkend, where you can hop off and enjoy a walk around autumnal oak trees at the nearby Nagshead Nature Reserve before catching the next train back to Lydney.
-Alternatively, enjoy the full 1.5 hour journey without ever leaving the carriage and watch the changing scenery go by.
+Leaf Peep from the comfort of the carriage on an authentic steam train with Dean Forest Railway.
+Journey along 4.5 miles of track in to the heart of the forest to Parkend and watch the changing scenery go by.